cantdealwithtype/Galhau-Display/README.md

 # Galhau

-I'm making an updated version of Galhau Display a font released while ago
+I'm making an updated version of Galhau Display a font released while ago.
+I'm restructuring all the letterforms, expanding new weights creating Obliques, better kerning and expanding the available languages.

 ## Project structure